Monogrammed by Own Hand

 Landseer, Thomas (1795 London 1880).
 Foppish Fools.
 The little ragged beggar with the cap in his hand looking up in horror to the “great” dolled up with monocle, chain of orders, neckerchief, bows, and silk hat.
 Both as humanly dressed monkeys.
 Etching.
 (1827/28.)
 Monogrammed with pencil “T L”, inscribed as below.
 8 × 6½ in (20.2 × 16.4 cm).

 Rümann, Das Illustrierte Buch des 19.
-Jhdts., Leipsic 1930, pp. 99 ff.; Nagler 1; Thieme-Becker XXII, 305. – On especially wide-margined buff paper. – The outermost parts of upper, right, and lower margin somewhat foxed.
+Jhdts., Leipsic 1930, pp. 99 ff.; Nagler 1; Thieme-Becker XXII, 305. – On especially wide-margined strong paper. – The outermost parts of upper, right, and lower margin somewhat foxed.

 Fine proof on large paper